 Functions are objects that can have arguments.
 There exist several types of functions in FORM.
 First there is the distinction between commuting and noncommuting functions.
-Commuting functions commuted with all other objects.
+Commuting functions commute with all other objects.
 This property is used by the normalization routines that bring terms into standard form.
-Noncommuting functions do not commuted necessarily with other noncommuting functions.
+Noncommuting functions do not commute necessarily with other non-commuting functions.
 They do however commute with objects that are considered to be commuting, like symbols, vectors and commuting functions.
-Various instances of the same noncommuting function but with different arguments do not commuted either.
+Various instances of the same noncommuting function but with different arguments do not commute either.